 Presents factoring; solving quadratic equations by factoring; operations on rational algebraic expressions; solving rational equations and their respective applications; and solving equations graphically.
-Computer software is required for this course.
 A graphing calculator is required for this course.
 Check with the College Bookstore or the Mathematics Department for recommended models.
-Prerequisite(s): C or better in MATH 12B or placement by exam.
+Prerequisite(s): C or better in MATH 112 or MATH 12B or placement by exam.
 (PCS 1.4, 2 credit hours - 2 hours lecture, 0 hours lab)